WildCodeSchool/btz-0321-aeviso-client/README.md

 ## Description of the project

-As part of our wildcode training, we have the pleasur to present our last project of the session.
-The main goal of this webapp is to report the search and development working hours from collaborators of a company.
+As part of our wildcode training, we have the pleasure to present our last project of the session.
+The main goal of this webapp is to report the search and development working hours from company's collaborators.
 An then send the datas to a accounting firm who's the project holder.
 These data allow a company to obtain a specific legal status. which allows them to have a reduced taxation.

-Our goal is to create a interfaces that is quick and easy to use.
+Our goal is to create interfaces that is quick and easy to use.
 In order to optimize the working time and help companies to get there juridic status.

 How the application works :